MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/methods/startProactiveChat.md

 |`inNewWindow`|Boolean|No|Decides whether to open the chat in a new window.
 This parameter resides within an options object.|

 > [!IMPORTANT]
-> If no message is provided in `notificationUIConfig` object, then the default message, that is, `Hi!
+> If no message is provided in the `notificationUIConfig` object, then the default message, "Hi!
 Have any questions?
-I'm here to help` gets displayed.
+I'm here to help" gets displayed.

 ## Return value